VisCommandsvis add

 vis add

 Add packages using the detected package manager.
-Before installing, vis runs a typosquat check against a curated blocklist of known malicious package names, followed by an optional Socket.dev security scan.
+Before installing, vis runs a typosquat check against a curated blocklist of known malicious package names, an offline marshall pipeline (author, provenance, s1ngularity, metadata, downloads, expired-domains, new-bin, archived-repo), and an optional supply-chain security scan (Socket.dev and/or Google's deps.dev — whichever providers you've enabled).

 Usage